benlodz/advent-of-code2024/README.md

 This repository contains all my solutions for the Advent of Code 2024.
 You will find both solutions written in Python and C++.

 This repo is currently is in a work in-progress.
-As of writing this, this repo has solutions up to day 8.
-However, only day 1 is in C++.
+As of writing this, this repo has solutions up to day 14 in Python and only the first day for C++.

-Lastly, there is currently a command line being built for the python solutions.
-However, you should be able to run all python solutions with the -i flag.
+Both the Python and the C++ folders have a command line interface to see all expected results from both your own given inputs and samples from AoC.
+You can specify a day on the command or run each solution standalone will a similar interface.

+Lastly, there is a folder called editorials, that contains more detailed explanations for a given day.
+You can also find these markdown files on my [website](https://www.benlodz.com)

 ### Quickstart